ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 ## Next steps
 {: #next-steps}

-Now that you understand FusionaaS and have initiated your deployment:
+Now that you understand Fusion and have initiated your deployment:

 Learn more
 :   Read [What is IBM Fusion as a service?](/docs/cephaas?topic=cephaas-about-fusionaas) for detailed information.